raggettii/course-selling-webpage/README.md

 Will have the following features
--Admin and User and they can perform various operations -Admin can create courses and view all the courses -User can buy courses and viw the courses that he/she owns
+-Admin and User and they can perform various operations -Admin can create courses and view all the courses -User can buy courses and view the courses that he/she owns